Sony RX10 IV versus Fujifilm X-T2

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

-If the number of relative strengths (bullet points above) is taken as a guide, the RX10 IV emerges as the winner of the contest (9 : 7 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the RX10 IV emerges as the winner of the contest (9 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the RX10 IV and the X-T2 in practical situations.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the RX10 IV or the X-T2.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T2 (⇒ lft)||HiRec||86/100 Gold||4.5/5||5/5||5/5||2016||1,599||latest||check|